rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```

 Note that setProp, which is a general function, can be called on an
-ROMol as well as an RWMol, which came as a surprise to me.
+ROMol as well as an RWMol, which came as a surprise to me as I had
+assumed a read-only molecule would be less changeable than that.

 In order for atom or bond stereochemistry to be recognised correctly by most
 software, it's essential that the Mol block have atomic coordinates.